 If you’re trying to kick sugar, lose weight, or just want to ‘get healthy’ it definitely cannot hurt to have a small stash of stevia on hand.

 The stevia that I use personally comes with it’s own little measuring spoon, which is the perfect amount to equate a tablespoon of sugar (yes, I tested it for you).
 While it does incorporate into liquids well, I much prefer using liquid stevia for my beverages.
+It just tastes better.

 Trim Healthy Mama also offers their own stevia, as well as on-plan sweetening blends that are priced fairly competitively, especially when you compare organic to organic.